hms-dbmi/UDN-gateway-clusters/README.md

 ## Missing data
 The genomic data files are accessed through the JSON raw file.
 If you have approved access to the data, I can forward you the associated files used for genomic and variant data.
-The clusters are computed with a non deterministic algorithms.
+The clusters are computed with a non deterministic algorithm.
 To have the exact clusters analyze, if you have approved access to the data, I can forward you the associated file.

 ## Prerequisites
 The following libraries must be installed: